-the transmitter unit, the speaker cone circuit is closed and plate voltage applied to the receiver and amplifier units.
+The unusual flexibility of the equipment is made quickly available for a four-pole (Federal) switch employed as a three-position switch by bending certain contact springs, as shown in the schematic diagram.
+In the "Receive" position, the plate and filament supplies are removed from the transmitter unit, the speaker cone circuit is closed and plate voltage applied to the receiver and amplifier units.
 In the mid position ("Phone-Standby") this switch gives connections for lowpower c.w. transmission, 'phone transmission or standby-by reception on the head-'phones (or external speaker).
 In this position the switch opens the speaker cone circuit, applies filament power to the transmitter, connects the bias on the modulator tube and keeps the plate supply on the receiver and audio amplifier units.
-Also in this lettering on the aluminum panels.
-Sockets are provided for the multi-conductor cables which interconnect the several units.
-There are three such sockets, one for the speaker cable, and one each for the transmitter and receiver units.
+Also in this position, c.w. or 'phone transmission is selected by inserting or removing the plug of the telegraph key in the transmitter unit.
+Duplex operation, relay re-transmissions on another frequency band, or the transmission of speech or c.w. is possible.